tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Hello Retry Request

 The server will send this message in response to a ClientHello message if it is able to find an acceptable set of parameters but the ClientHello does not contain sufficient information to proceed with the handshake.

-Structure of this message:

-%%% Key Exchange Messages

-       struct {
-           ProtocolVersion server_version;
-           CipherSuite cipher_suite;
-           Extension extensions<2..2^16-1>;
-       } HelloRetryRequest;

-{:br }

-The version, cipher_suite, and extensions fields have the same meanings as their corresponding values in the ServerHello.
+As discussed in {{server-hello}}, the HelloRetryRequest has the same format as a ServerHello message, and the fields have the same meaning.

-The server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair.
+The server's extensions MUST contain "supported_versions" and otherwise the server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair.
 As with ServerHello, a HelloRetryRequest MUST NOT contain any extensions that were not first offered by the client in its ClientHello, with the exception of optionally the "cookie" (see {{cookie}}) extension.

-Upon receipt of a HelloRetryRequest, the client MUST verify that the extensions block is not empty and otherwise MUST abort the handshake with a "decode_error" alert.
+Upon receipt of a HelloRetryRequest, the client MUST perform the checks specified in {{server-hello}} and then process the extensions, starting with determining the version using "supported_versions".
 Clients MUST abort the handshake with an "illegal_parameter" alert if the HelloRetryRequest would not result in any change in the ClientHello.
 If a client receives a second HelloRetryRequest in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest), it MUST abort the handshake with an "unexpected_message" alert.

 Otherwise, the client MUST process all extensions in the HelloRetryRequest and send a second updated ClientHello.
 The HelloRetryRequest extensions defined in this specification are:

+- supported_versions (see {{supported_versions}})

 - cookie (see {{cookie}})